Is it safe?

 A few other side effects are possible with anal sex.
 These include:

 - Transmitting STIs.
 Infections and diseases that are shared during sexual intercourse — such as HIV, gonorrhea, chlamydia, and herpes — can be shared through anal sex.
 In fact, among types of sexual activity, anal sex has the

 highest riskfor transmitting and getting HIV for both men and women.
-People on the receiving end (or “the bottom”) of anal sex are 13 timesmore likely to become infected with HIV than the inserting partner (or “the top”).
+People on the receiving end (or “the bottom”) of anal sex are 13 timesmore likely to contract HIV than the inserting partner (or “the top”).

 - Hemorrhoids.
 Stretching and pushing from anal sex can irritate existing hemorrhoids, but it’s unlikely to cause the dilated and stretched blood vessels inside the rectum and anus.